iTzhsnu/WynnSearcher/README.md

 # WynnSearcher
 Can Easy Search Wynncraft Item and Ingredients
+Item Data Updated!

 ## Requirement
 Java 8 or above